-Those Classic Christmas Films 1 "Major Strasse has been shot."
-What does Captain Renault say next?
-2 Which Hitchcock film begins with the line "Last night I dreamt I went to Mander ley again"?
+Those Classic Christmas Films - 1 "Major Strasse has been shot."
+What does Captain Renault say next? - 2 Which Hitchcock film begins with the line "Last night I dreamt I went to Mander ley again"? - 3 "If you go, where shall I go, what shall I do?"
+What was the memorable answer? - 4 Sean, George, Roger, Timothy, Daniel.
+What's the connection? - 5 What musical was based on The Story of the Trapp Family Singers?
+Cathedrals on the Cut Name the cathedral city:

-3 "If you go, where shall I go, what shall I do?"
-What was the memorable answer?
-4 Sean, George, Roger, Timothy, Daniel.
-What's the connection?
-5 What musical was based on The Story of the Trapp Family Singers?
-Cathedrals on the Cut Name the cathedral city: 1 A city at the end of a canal that carries its name.
-Here you will find Paddy's Wigits name.
-Here you will find a large cathedral dedicated to reconciliation. name meets a river navigation.
-You can moor by the racecourse.
-4 A mediaeval city with many half tim-£2.50.
-Book your place quickly! bered buildings.
-You can shop in the Rows.
-That night kicks off their "12 Days of Christ-5 The canal terminates in this city in mas" with Live Entertainment, Open Mics, Lochrin Basin.
-The city is famous for its Festive Ouiz, Classical Guitar and New Year tattoos and fringes. celebrations.
-Every day there will be a Christmas Fayre Lunchtime Special and, on Christmas Day, the big meal itself.
-Call by and pick up a flyer or check the Facebook Page!
+- 1 A city at the end of a canal that carries its name.
+Here you will find Paddy's Wig- - 2 A city at the end of a canal that carries its name.
+Here you will find a large transport museum and a 20th century cathedral dedicated to reconciliation. - 3 A city where the canal that carries its name meets a river navigation.
+You can moor by the racecourse. - 4 A mediaeval city with many half timbered buildings.
+You can shop in the Rows. - 5 The canal terminates in this city in Lochrin Basin.
+The city is famous for its tattoos and fringes.

 Marina Quiz: Lucy says thank you to everyone for coming to the Quiz nights over the year and also to John.
 Susi and Roy for their help in clearing up afterwards.
 See you in 2014!

-David Bellamy Conservation Award 2013/14 The Marina has been given - for the third day, 29 November year running - a Gold In this recording, Tim must shear a sheep at dawn, pro-Award for its approach to cess the wool, spin "all things green" (David it, weave it and tai-Bellamy).
-This Award is lor it into a jacket to 🔒 thanks to the commitment be worn to dinner and environmental focus that same evening of the three Partners, the expertise and using only the means that would have devotion of huge amounts of time from been available to a gentleman in 1811.
-David Boddy, the boundless energy and We can't say more now and you will get to hear the programme in the Spring constant care from Stuart - backed up by but there is a very close Mercia Marina Pete and Sven, our local experts on Birds connection here!
-Ooooo - a mystery!! and Bats (Michael, Rose and Steve) and significantly - all the contributions from the Marina volunteers and individuals who have turned out to help when help was needed.
-And to Jules for her coordination of activities. her own interest and the liaisor with Canal & River Trust.
+David Bellamy Conservation Award 2013/14 The Marina has been given - for the third year running - a Gold Award for its approach to "all things green" (David Bellamy).
+This Award is thanks to the commitment and environmental focus of the three Partners, the expertise and devotion of huge amounts of time from David Boddy, the boundless energy and constant care from Stuart - backed up by Pete and Sven, our local experts on Birds and Bats (Michael, Rose and Steve) and significantly - all the contributions from the Marina volunteers and individuals who have turned out to help when help was needed.
+And to Jules for her coordination of activities, her own interest and the liaisor with Canal & River Trust.
 Well Done All!!
+Boaters Christmas Fayre Thursday 19th December at 7.30pm There's a truly wonderful and bespoke boaters' spread waiting for you at The Green Man!
+Traditional fayre, vegetarian options and a selections of desserts if you still have room.
+It's just £13 per Adult for two courses (Children under twelve £8.95).
+Desserts